 |Sync Type||Description||Supported Sync Modes||API Reference|

-|Standard and custom objects||Sync data from any source to any custom or standard objects including leads, companies, and opportunities||Upsert, Update||Object docs|
+|Standard and custom objects||Sync data to custom or standard objects including leads, companies, and opportunities||Upsert, Update||Object docs|

-|Activities||Sync data from any source to custom activities||Insert||Activities docs|
+|Custom activities||Sync data to custom activities||Insert||Activities docs|

 |Campaign triggers||Trigger campaigns using source data||Insert||Campaign docs|